GergelyTuri/chronicSleepRecordings/Hardware/readme.md

 7. Connect the 24V AC-to-DC power supply to the ventilation fan

 ## Camera setup

+This portion of the guide explains the camera modifications and setup.
+This will enable the ability to record continuous video in LED- and IR-lit conditions.

 We are currently using two different cameras, each of which have their own setup instructions below.